Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 - We are beloved or dear sisters in Christ.

 - Do you struggle financially?
 It says that God has chosen those who are poor in this world to be rich in faith.

-- You are a daughter of the King or heirs of the kingdom.
+- You are a daughter of the King or heir of the kingdom.